 Two core questions motivate Dr. Compher's interdisciplinary research agenda directed towards improved patient outcomes:

 (1) What nutritional therapies improve the absorption of nutrients in patients with severe gastrointestinal disease?

 Dr. Compher carries her value for interdisciplinary collaboration into her teaching.
-Her popular “Obesity and Society” course brings faculty colleagues across the Penn campus to share their recent research findings and professional expertise with students from diverse academic orientations.
-The “Advanced Nutrition and Metabolism” capstone course for Nutrition Minors at Penn also brings late-breaking research findings of significance for nutrition into the knowledge base of students.
+Her popular “Case Study in Clinical Nutrition” course brings faculty colleagues across the Penn campus to share their professional expertise with nursing students who seek a broad exposure to nutrition care in diverse clinical settings.
+The “Advanced Nutrition and Metabolism” capstone course for Nutrition Minors at Penn also brings important late-breaking research findings in nutrition science into the knowledge base of students.

-Dr. Compher collaborates with the Human Microbiome Project at the University of Pennsylvania, in an effort to describe linkages between diet and gastrointestinal bacteria.
-Dr. Compher has led a series of clinical trials at Penn that examine the safety and efficacy of a drug with great promise for improving nutrient absorption in patients with severe gastrointestinal disease.
-Dr. Compher’s efforts to document patient outcomes after stopping this drug were awarded the Oley Foundation Home Parenteral Nutrition Consumer Research Prize in 2011.
-The body of Dr. Compher’s research was recognized by the American Dietetic Association with the 2009 Excellence in the Practice Award for Dietetic Research.
+Dr. Compher collaborates with the Human Microbiome Project at the University of Pennsylvania, in an effort to describe linkages between diet, gastrointestinal bacteria, and clinical outcomes.
+Dr. Compher has led a series of clinical trials at Penn that examine the safety and efficacy of a drug with great promise for improving nutrient absorption in patients with short bowel syndrome.
+Dr. Compher researches investigations in critically ill patients that examine the role of type of feeding on clinical outcomes.

 Currently Funded Grants